 How can gay teens be helped to develop resilience to protect their mental health?

 More research needs to be conducted on how to make gay teens resilient to the bad treatment they receive from others.
-Nevertheless, it has already been found that gay teens who have a strong, positive relationship with their parents are protected from the adverse psychological effects of their by treatment at the hands of homophobes.
+Nevertheless, it has already been found that gay teens who have a strong, positive relationship with their parents are protected from the adverse psychological effects of their treatment at the hands of homophobes.

 David Hosier BSc Hons; MSc; PGDE(FAHE)